Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 - Right-click on your **CDSM** layer and go to *Properties > Style* and choose **Singleband pseudocolor** with a min value of 0 and max of 30.
 Choose also a nice color scheme of your liking.
 - Go to *Transparency* and  add and additional no data value of 0.
 Click ok.
 - Now put your **CDSM** layer at the top and your **DSM** layer second in your *Layers Panel*.
-Now you can see both buislings and vegetation 3D object in your map canvas (Figure 2).
+Now you can see both buislings and vegetation 3D object in your map canvas.

 .. figure:: /images/SUEWSSpatial_dataview.png
    :alt:  none
    :width: 1073px

-   Figure 2: DSM and CDSM visible at the same time (click for larger image)
+   DSM and CDSM visible at the same time (click for larger image)

 The land cover grid comes with a specific QGIS style file.